Create your first task

 | Request Headers | None | No headers are needed |

-With this setup, you are telling the task to issue a GET request to CoinDesk's Bitcoin price API every 5 minutes.
+With this setup, the task issues a GET request to CoinDesk's Bitcoin price API every 5 minutes.

 The above URL returns the following Bitcoin price data in JSON format: